Beam Shop

 The Piano Teacher of Montparnasse

-The author of the international bestseller, The Tattooist of Auschwitz, returns with a masterful new novel that captures the astonishing bravery of ordinary people in extraordinary times.
+Heather Morris, author of the international bestseller, The Tattooist of Auschwitz, returns with a masterful new novel that captures the astonishing bravery of French Resistance operatives, and one piano teacher who is willing to risk everything to save a young girl.

 Heather Morris's life changed in 2003 when she met Lale Sokolov, an elderly man with 'a story to tell'.
 It formed the basis of her first novel, The Tattooist of Auschwitz and its follow-ups, Cilka's Journey and Three Sisters, and began a lifelong interest in the retelling of true stories.
 Her most recent historical novel, Sisters Under the Rising Sun, is based on the experiences of women held in Japanese POW camps during World War II.